Access to Child Care Excellence, Services, and Support

 - Are on a regular Harvard payroll, and

 - Have a gross household income of less than $200,000 for a single-child family (adjustments are made by the Office of Work/Life for single-parent households (including dual-career household arrangements) and for households with additional children aged under 13 years after the first child aged under 6 years)

-Any awarded funds and the childcare itself must occur during the Harvard faculty member’s active appointment.
+Any awarded funds and the childcare itself must occur during the Harvard faculty member’s active appointment in an eligible rank.

 Further eligibility requirements and answers to common questions can be found in the ACCESS FAQ: Rules & Eligibility Guidelines.